 One of the most difficult subjects in any divorce is how your children will be handled, especially when it comes to child support payments.
-At Casella & Casella LLP, we are prepared to provide you with representation and guidance, whether you are the noncustodial parent or custodial parent.
-If you are trying to determine child support in a divorce, you should consider meeting with a Staten Island divorce attorney from our firm.
+At Casella & Casella LLP, I are prepared to provide you with representation and guidance, whether you are the noncustodial parent or custodial parent.
+If you are trying to determine child support in a divorce, you should consider meeting with a Staten Island divorce attorney from my firm.

-There are specific guidelines in the state of New York which are used by courts to determine the amount of child support which will be required.
+There are specific guidelines in the state of New York that are used by courts to determine the amount of child support which will be required.
 The guidelines that mandate how much one parent will be required to pay to the other is based on the adjusted gross income (gross income less FICA, New York City taxes and Medicare withholdings) and how many children are involved.
-Our priority is to keep your child's best interest in mind and ensure that you receive the fair amount to support your children.
+My priority is to keep your child's best interest in mind and ensure that you receive the fair amount to support your children.

 Child support is meant to help custodial parents financially support their children after a divorce.
 The amount you may be entitled to depends on a number of factors, including the healthcare, schooling, and the everyday or special needs of your child or children.
 Your income and financial resources and the standard of living that your children are accustomed to will also be taken into account.

 New York has statutory guidelines based on the combined parental income.
 For one child, this is 17% of the adjusted gross income; 25% for two children; 29% for three children; 31% for four children; and no less than 35% of the total income for five or more children.